-Ask their opinion.
-I enjoy counting while we read that story.
-(Thinking gesture) Thumbs up if you liked that story.
+I enjoyed counting while we read that story.
+(Thinking gesture)

+Thumbs up if you liked that story.
 Thumbs down if you didn't like the story.
 (Open hand gesture)

 What did the family make in this story?

-(Thinking gesture and then hand open to note Choral Responsea feast)
+(Thinking gesture and then open hand to note choral response- a feast)

 Where did the family go first?

-(Thinking gesture then open hand to note Choral Response - the grocery store)
+(Thinking gesture then open hand to note choral response- the grocery store)

-1st Read Feast for 10

-In today's story we learned 3 new words.
-Review each word stating the definition and making the gesture, encourage students to say the word and use the gesture with you.
+In today's story, we learned 3 new words.
+Let's clap out our new words

+Review each word stating the definition, making the gesture, and then clapping out the word.

 Word Definition to use Gesture The family made a big meal, called a feast .
-Thumbs up if you enjoy eating feasts. right hand moves like spoon to open mouth They cooked food in hot oil.
+Thumbs up if you enjoy eating feasts.
+Feast.
+Feast. right hand moves like spoon to open mouth They cooked food in hot oil.
 This is called frying food.
-When you fry potatoes, you make french fries.
-They are hot and crispy. right hand closed as if holding a utensil and move back in forth like cooking in a pan In this story, ten folks shared a feast.
-There were ten people in the group. hands in front making a circle
+Fry.
+Fry. right hand closed as if holding a utensil and move back and forth like cooking in a pan In this story, ten folks shared a feast.
+There were ten people in the group.
+Folks.
+Folks. hands in front making a circle

-- A feast is a large meal.
-Thumbs up if you would eat a feast of... \Use gestures with words.
+A feast is a large meal.
+Thumbs up if you would eat a feast of...
+Use gestures with words.

-- 1. juicy, delicious watermelon?
+- juicy watermelon?

-- 2. Chicken nuggets?
+- chicken nuggets?

-- 3. pizza?
+- pizza?

-- 4. sour lemons?
+- sour lemons?

-- 5. rocks?
+- rocks?

-- 6. your favorite cereal?
+- your favorite cereal?